Human Anatomy Lesson 22

 - Radial collateral ligament: thickened fibrous membrane of the joint capsule which runs from the lateral epicondyle to the head of the radius.

 - Ulnar collateral ligament: thickened fibrous membrane of the joint capsule which runs from the medial epicondyle to the lateral aspect of the trochlea of the ulna.
 If you are a baseball fan, then you might recognize that R.A.
-Dickey, a famous knuckle-baller who is currently with the Toronto Blue Jays, is congenitally missing the ulnar collateral ligament.
-This is often cited as a reason why he is not able to throw very hard (his pitches top out in the low- to mid-80's).
+Dickey, a famous knuckle-baller who spent time with the Mets and Toronto Blue Jays, is congenitally missing the ulnar collateral ligament.
+This is often cited as a reason why he is not able to throw very hard (his pitches top out in the low- to mid-80's, and his knuckle-balls have been clocked between 56 and the upper-70s m.p.h.).

 Relationships in the Cubital Fossa